sethreidnz/aspnet-spa/README.md

 > **NOTE:** This is an out of the box app created using `dotnet create webapi` with some changes to the Startup.cs to include
 > handling of CORS requests from our client during development and serving the client app and passing through client routing to the app
-> using a simple peice of middleware and the 'Microsoft.AspNetCore.StaticFiles' Nuget package.
+> using a simple piece of middleware and the 'Microsoft.AspNetCore.StaticFiles' Nuget package.

 ### Running the client